rlrangel/FEMOOLab/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this software
 title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: rlrangel

 ---